JiarongGu/redux-sink/api-refernces/decorator-trigger.md

 {% endtabs %}

 {% hint style="warning" %}
-trigger is a power tool for redux events, but may cause infinity loop to redux actions when setting bad triggers, be careful when using it
+the trigger is a powerful tool for make redux as an event sourcing system, but may cause infinity loop to redux actions when setting bad triggers, be careful when using it
 {% endhint %}